-We are an integral part of the school community and provide training and support for the school staff to meet the individual health needs of the children and young people on roll.
+The teams are an integral part of the school community and provide training and support for the school staff to meet the individual health needs of the children and young people.
 This enables all students to fully access their education and reach their potential, regardless of the complexity of their health needs.

 - Providing holistic care for all students